joeyl2331/about-me/README.md

 * I'm born on June 1st 2006
 * If I can, I want to learn japanese and korean
 * On my freetime, I would either read or watch tv

+---

+### Happy times:
+* Spend time on my phone
+  * text friends
+  * play games
+  * watch videos
+* Spend time with my family on the weekends
+  * Play board games
+  * Make food
+  * Call grandparents and ask how are thy doing